AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Re-edited Theory for Turn of the Golden witch.md

 <center>Seriously, how is a witch supposed to win?</center>

 This red is worth dissecting, considering that for close to two episodes now we've been preaching that two of the servants are the same person and we're going forward with that as one of our axioms.
-Because there are technically only 4 servants on the island, if we want to read this statement as strictly as possible it's implying that X Beatrice is a servant, be it Lanon, Manon or whoever.
+Because there are technically only 4 servants on the island, if we want to read this statement as strictly as possible it's implying that X Beatrice is a servant, be it Lanon, Manon or maybe even Anon!
 Of course, two of the keys could also simply belong to Sayo, it's not worded so strictly that it doesn't allow that interpretation.